History of the United States Constitution: Mount Vernon Conference

-Constitutional reforms considered
+Reforms considered for the Articles.

 The Congress of the Confederation received a report on August 7, 1786, from a twelve-member "Grand Committee", appointed to develop and present "such amendments to the Confederation, and such resolutions as it may be necessary to recommend to the several states, for the purpose of obtaining from them such powers as will render the federal government adequate to" its declared purposes.
 Seven amendments to the Articles of Confederation were proposed.
 Under these reforms, Congress would gain "sole and exclusive" power to regulate trade.
 States could not favor foreigners over citizens.
 Tax bills would require 70% vote, public debt 85%, not 100%.
 Congress could charge states a late payment penalty fee.
 A state withholding troops would be charged for them, plus a penalty.
 If a state did not pay, Congress could collect directly from its cities and counties.
 A state payment on another's requisition would earn annual 6%.
 There would have been a national court of seven.
 No-shows at Congress would have been banned from any U.S. or state office.
 These proposals were, however, sent back to committee without a vote and were not taken up again.